Kirk of St Nicholas: History

 The former Kirk of St Nicholas Parish is now incorporated into the Parish of St Mark's, also under the ministry of Interim Minister, The Revd Ian Murray.
 The west Kirk is now owned by Scottish charity, Scot-ART who took over in 2024.

+Clock

+A clock was built by Gillett, Bland and Company in 1870 but this was moved to Aberdeen Town House in 1887.
+A new clock by J. B. Joyce & Co was installed in 1890.